MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/rmdir.md

 #### Remarks

-- You can't delete a directory that contains files, including hidden or system files.
+- You can't delete a directory that contains subdirectories or files, including hidden or system files.
 If you attempt to do so, the following message appears:

     `The directory is not empty`